 NCDA has been approved by NBCC as an Approved Continuing Education Provider, ACEP #1003.
 Programs that do not qualify for NBCC credit are clearly identified.
 NCDA is solely responsible for all aspects of this program.

-After the event, NCDA will send an electronic link to the evaluation form.
+After the event, NCDA will send participants an electronic link to the evaluation form.
 After completion of the evaluation, the system will direct you to your online membership record where your continuing education transcript can be printed.

 Optional Pre-Conference Professional Development Institutes (additional fee required to participate); 4 Continuing Education Hours